mfitzwinick/burger-logger/README.md

 - This used the MVC (Model View Control) structure.
 The config folder contains a connection file connecting to the MySql database.
 It also contains an orm (object-relational-database).

 - The controller folder handles the routing in burgerController.js.
-The db folder contains a schema and seets for the database.
+The db folder contains a schema and seeds for the database.

 - The model folder contains the READ, CREATE and UPDATE functions.